- Level A, research-only academic

-- Up to $96K including 17% super
+- Up to $96K including 17% superannuation

-- Monash University, Clayton campus, Melbourne
+- Monash University Clayton campus

+As the successful candidate, you will be expected to conduct empirical research in fundamental ecology or the design and analysis of experiments in phytoplankton systems.
 You will further be expected to maintain consistently high research output in the form of quality publications, supervision of students, development and submission of grant proposals to external funding agencies, contribute more generally to communicating the research activities of the group, and participation in appropriate career development activities.